 The major thing you want to avoid is a tax lien on your business.
-Not only will liens cost you money and leave you with a headache in dealing with the IRS, liens can damage your personal and business credit scores, depending on how the lien is filed.
+Not only will liens cost you money and leave you with a headache in dealing with the IRS, liens can damage your business credit scores, depending on how the lien is filed.
 (You can see where your business credit stands for free on Nav.)
 If your paperwork isn’t together and you feel like you need to delay in order to make sure you aren’t audited or found to have underpaid, file the extension and talk to that tax pro asap.

 If You Owe Money (or Are Pretty Sure You Will)

 Paying your estimated tax burden from Form 4868 can help you avoid late payment penalties down the road.
 If you’re really unsure how much you’ll owe, or just don’t have the cash to pay the tax bill, you still have options.
 Ideally, you should get with your accountant or tax pro and file as soon as you possibly can.
 Because of how late payment penalties are calculated, time after filing data is of the essence, even if your extension gives you until Oct.
 16, 2017 — that will apply to most tax filers, but not all — to file.
 If you know you owe and just don’t have the cash, you may also want to consider filing your tax return as usual and working out a payment plan with the IRS.
 It likely will cost less than incurring late payment penalties.